Lagging business travel takes shine off transatlantic restart - Up News Info

 Article content

-That’s bad news for the likes of British Airways parent company IAG and Germany’s Lufthansa, whose profits have in the past been buoyed by corporates spending more by booking closer to departure and flying at more convenient times.
+That’s mixed news for the likes of British Airways parent IAG and Germany’s Lufthansa, whose profits have in the past been buoyed by corporates spending more by booking closer to departure and flying at more convenient times.

+Shares in IAG fell 2.6% on Monday after shrugging off warnings of a big 2021 loss to close higher on overall transatlantic travel hopes on Friday..

 “We are in a relationship business and traveling is necessary to meet clients, to win deals,” said Anthony Diamandakis, Citi’s co-global head of Global Asset Managers.